What Are the Life Cycle Stages of a Bee?

 The adult stage can look different, depending on the caste.
 Similarly, each species develops at a different pace.
-One type of bee might mature swiftly whereas another takes a longer time to evolve.
+One type of bee might mature swiftly whereas another takes a long time to evolve.

 Every bee begins life as an egg.
-Almost all species of bee lay their eggs in protected locations.
+Almost all species of bees lay their eggs in protected locations.
 Social bees care for their eggs, whereas solitary bees do not.

 Fertilized eggs grow into females.
 Unfertilized eggs become males.
 Solitary bees lay both male and female eggs.
 Only established social bee colonies produce male eggs.